 Rainey, Thomas.
 “A Short History of Industry and Manufacturing in Thurston County, Washington,” Washington State Employment Security Office

-Ramsey, Guy Reed, and Postmarked Washington: Thurston County.
-[Thurston County, Wash.]: Thurston County Historic Commission, 1988 (link broken, file not found – contact us if you have information on how to retrieve this document!).
+Ramsey, Guy Reed, Postmarked Washington: Thurston County.
+[Thurston County, Wash.]: Thurston County Historic Commission, 1988.
+Captured to this website from Wayback Machine

 Reddick, SuAnn M. and Cary C. Collins.
 “Medicine Creek to Fox Island: Cadastral Scams and Contested Domains” Oregon Historical Quarterly 106:3 (Fall, 2005)